 If the theme benefits it, you can produce further episodes, so don’t think that you need to state everything within one broadcast.

-People tend to remember items towards the beginning and the end of a long passage of information so keep your points short and clear.
+People tend to remember items towards the beginning and the end.
+A long passage of information so keep your points short and clear.

-Be aware that the length may not be appropriate for your audience, or the format, or the sort of content that you want to publish.
+Be aware that the length may not be appropriate for your audience.
+The format, or the sort of content that you want to publish.
 It makes more sense to learn to edit back from the first and avoid the temptation of extending your podcast if you don’t have to.

 Practice and listen to your recordings and ask others for constructive feedback.
 You can make modifications currently prior to posting your material.
 Do you make your points succinctly and accessibly?
 Does the material tie together?

 Do your verbal tics and mannerisms take up precious time?
 Are you speaking in a monotone, or too quickly and unevenly?

 How you articulate your content will make an impact on your timings – speaking clearly and slowly may take up more time but means that your audience will be able to understand and enjoy what you have to say.